Theta Coronae Australis

-Theta Coronae Australis (Theta CrA), Latinized from θ Coronae Australis, is a solitary yellow-hued star located in the southernconstellation Corona Australis.
-It has an apparent magnitude of 4.61, making it readily visible to the naked eye.
-Gaia DR3 parallax measurements place it 530 light years away and it is currently drifting closer with a somewhat constrained heliocentric radial velocity of −2.1 km/s.
+Theta Coronae Australis, also named Bie, is a solitary yellow-hued star located in the southern constellation of Corona Australis.
+Its Bayer designation is Latinized from θ Coronae Australis, and abbreviated Theta CrA or θ CrA.
+This star has an apparent magnitude of 4.61, making it readily visible to the naked eye.
+Gaia DR3 parallax measurements place it 530 light years away.
+It is drifting closer with a heliocentric radial velocity of roughly −2 km/s.
 At its current distance, Theta CrA's brightness is diminished by three-tenths of a magnitudes due to interstellar dust.
 It has an absolute magnitude of −1.54.

 This is an evolved red giant with a stellar classification of G8 III.
 It has 4.45 times the mass of the Sun but has expanded to 29.1 times the solar radius.
-It radiates 411 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4907 K. Theta CrA has a solar metallicity; unlike most giant stars of this type, Theta CrA has an unusually high rate of rotation with a projected rotational velocity of 12 km/s.
-The star may also have infrared excess, suggesting the presence of a circumstellar disk.
+It radiates 411 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4907 K. Theta CrA has a solar metallicity.
+Unlike most giant stars of this type, Theta CrA has an unusually high rate of rotation with a projected rotational velocity of 12 km/s.
+The star may have an infrared excess, suggesting the presence of a circumstellar disk of dust.
 One possible explanation is that it may have engulfed a nearby giant planet, such as a hot Jupiter.

+In Chinese astronomy, this star is part of the constellation Biē (鳖, River Turtle).
+The IAU Working Group on Star Names adopted the name Bie for this star on 13 August 2026, after this Chinese constellation.